-5.90.5.9 University Timeline for Promotion and Tenure 5.90.6 Post Tenure Review5.90.7 Examples 5.92 Reassignment of Administrators/Department Heads 5.94 Research 5.94.10 Addressing Allegations of Misconduct in Research 5.94.20 Intellectual Property and Patents 5.94.30 Research Oversight and Risk Management 5.94.40 Responsibilities and Accountability for Sponsored Projects 5.96 Searches for Administrators
+5.90.5.9 University Timeline for Promotion and Tenure

+5.90.6 Post Tenure Review 5.90.7 Examples

+- 5.92 Reassignment of Administrators/Department Heads - 5.94 Research - 5.94.10 Addressing Allegations of Misconduct in Research - 5.94.20 [Superseded by New Rule 11.05 -Intellectual Property Management] - 5.94.30 Research Oversight and Risk Management - 5.94.40 Responsibilities and Accountability for Sponsored Projects - 5.96 Searches for Administrators - 5.98 Tenure Track and Tenure (Continuous Contract) Amendment to Nonrenewal of Contracts

-This provision appears in both the Regents Policy Manual (RPM) and the ARP as a result of the replication of the NMSU Policy Manual authorized by the Board of Regents on October 21, 2015.
-That replication was the first step in a project to restructure and update NMSU system policies and procedures into a Regents Policy Manual and a distinct set of Administrative Rules and Procedures of NMSU, which will contain operational guidelines for management.
+This provision appears in both the Regents Policy Manual (RPM) and the Administrative Rules and Procedures of NMSU (ARP) as a result of the replication of the NMSU Policy Manual authorized by the Board of Regents on October 21, 2015.
+That replication was the first step in a project to restructure and update NMSU system policies and procedures into a Regents Policy Manual and a distinct set of administrative rules and procedures, to provide operational guidelines for management.
 We apologize for any inconvenience or confusion caused by this duplication.